-3. Conduit sizing for entrances must be:

-- A minimum size of 3-inch Grey Schedule 40 Electrical PVC for underground services.
-Schedule 80 PVC is required for use under roads, driveways, walkways and patios.
-Schedule 80 or SDR 13.5 HDPE is required for bore pipe with approved 36" radius sweeps at the endpoints. - Rigid metal conduit is required for overhead masts to the weather-head were the Cooperative service conductor attaches directly to the mast.
-For 200 amperes or less services, the minimum rigid metal conduit size is 3 inches.
+- 3. Conduit sizing for entrances must be: - A minimum size of 3-inch Grey Schedule 40 Electrical PVC for underground services.
+Schedule 80 PVC is required for use under driveways, walkways and patios. - Rigid metal conduit is required for overhead masts to the weather-head were the Cooperative service conductor attaches directly to the mast.
+For 200 amperes or less services, the minimum rigid metal conduit size is 2 inches.
 Overhead masts should be back-guyed if necessary to provide strength based on NEC 230.28.
 No couplings are allowed in the service mast above the roof line.
-The top section of conduit must be securely anchored to the building just above any coupling. - Rigid metal conduit or Schedule 80 PVC is required for overhead masts to the weather-head were the Cooperative service conductor doesn't attach directly to the mast.
-For 200 amperes or less services, the minimum conduit size is 3 inches. - 4.
+The top section of conduit must be securely anchored to the building just above any coupling. - Rigid metal conduit or Schedule 80 PVC is required for overhead masts to the weatherhead were the Cooperative service conductor doesn't attach directly to the mast.
+For 200 amperes or less services, the minimum conduit size is 2 inches. - 4.
 All aluminum connections must be made with aluminum rated connectors.
 The conductor and connector must be properly brushed, treated and dressed with approved corrosion inhibitors. - 5.
 The main disconnect must be located within 6 feet of all self-contained meter sockets.
 For instrument rated service locations, please contact the Cooperative's engineering department for approval prior to determining the main disconnect location.